studentinsights/studentinsights/README.md

 It also allows capturing meeting notes as part of the student's record, which is particularly important on interdisciplinary teams.

 #### User experience
 This is a web product, integrated with the Aspen SIS, district LDAP authorization and STAR assessments.
 Principals and teachers sign in using their usual credentials, and can access the product securely anywhere they have internet access.
-The project is primarily targeted browser is Internet Explorer, because that's what's used in the Somerville school district.

 ## Project priorities